-- regular meals to stabilise blood sugar levels
+- Regular meals to stabilize blood sugar levels

 Medical treatment for panic attacks

-NHS guidelines suggest cognitive behavioural therapy (CBT) as way to ease panic attacks, panic disorder and anxiety.
+NHS guidelines suggest cognitive behavioral therapy (CBT) as a way to ease panic attacks, panic disorder, and anxiety.
 You can refer yourself directly to a psychological therapist, without seeing your GP.
 Alternatively, your GP can refer you.

 Several types of medication have been shown to be effective in managing symptoms of panic attacks, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Always consult a doctor if considering medication and be mindful of potential side effects.

 w&h thanks Jane Sorrell of janebliss.com, Anna Williamson, Chloe Brotheridge, Abbas Kanani, superintendent pharmacist and medical advisor at Chemist Click, and Dr Hana Abu-Hassan, a specialist in family dynamics and mental health working at Chelsea Pharmacy Medical Clinic for their time, expertise, and guidance.

 Lauren is deputy editor at woman&home.com in the UK and became a journalist mainly because she enjoys being nosy.
 With a background in features journalism, Lauren has worked on the woman&home brand for four years.
 Before woman&home Lauren worked across a variety of women's lifestyle titles, including GoodTo, Woman's Own, and Woman magazine.
 After starting out working for a local paper in Yorkshire, her journalism career took her to Bristol where she hunted out stories for national papers and magazines at Medavia news agency, before landing a job in London working as a lifestyle assistant.